serpent7776/pg_worker_pool/README.md

 Keep in mind that Postgresql has limited number of available background workers.
 This is specified by `max_worker_processes` configuration.
 Changing that limit requires server restart.

 Currently this extension has hard-coded number of workers which is set to `8`.
+If you want to change it, you can set `MAX_WORKERS` variable in `pg_worker_pool.c` to any other number and recompile the extension.
+Increasing this number will let you start more workers.
+Making this larger than `max_worker_processes` will yield no effect though.
+This is a Postgresql limitation.
+You could also decrease that number, but I'm not sure why would one do that.
+You can control how many workers actually start by choosing appropriate worker name.

-Background workers are created on-demand and are exited as soon as they aren't needed.
+Background workers are created on-demand and exit as soon as they aren't needed.

 ## Usage